Estonia and Egypt

 There is a big potential in developing trade and economic relations.
 Egypt is the main holiday destination for Estonian tourists, catering more than 50 000 Estonian tourists in a year.

 Estonian-Egypt trade (EUR, in millions):

-The main export in 2011 was cardboard and paper pulp (ca 90% of total exports), followed by machinery, timber and metals.
+The main export in 2012 was cardboard and paper pulp (ca 60% of total exports), followed by machinery, timber and metals.